JLLeitschuh/bulk-security-pr-generator/PR_MESSAGE.md

 _This section is only relevant if your project requires contributors to sign a Contributor License Agreement (CLA) for external contributions._

-Given the number of projects this fix is being automatically be contributed to, unfortunately, I won't be able to sign all the CLAs that may be required to accept these contributions (although there's a chance I already signed your organizations).
+It is unlikely that I'll be able to directly sign CLAs.
 However, all contributed commits are already automatically signed-off.

 > The meaning of a signoff depends on the project, but it typically certifies that committer has the rights to submit this work under the same license and agrees to a Developer Certificate of Origin
 > (see [https://developercertificate.org/](https://developercertificate.org/) for more information).